Discussing and Disclosing a Mental Health Condition

 All Universities are at different stages of developing mental health support, so there may be a range of people who you can talk to directly, or whom you may be put in contact with, dependent on your University.
 This includes the disability office, counsellors, welfare staff, etc.

-Increasingly, however, this will be a specialist member of staff with a remit to support students experiencing mental health difficulties - a Mental Health Adviser (although their job titles and the specific remit of their roles may vary from one University to another).
+There will often be a specialist member of staff with a remit to support students with mental health conditions - a Mental Health Adviser.
 In general, they are there to co-ordinate support for students with mental health conditions and to act as a point of contact throughout the duration of their studies.
 They will be used to talking to and supporting students with a wide range of experiences, including those who have been sectioned, members of the LGBTQ+ community and those who are estranged from their parents.
+They can help you with safety planning.

 It's good to think also about what support networks you currently have - your parents, family or friends - and how you might cope without these.
 The University you are applying to (or are already studying at) may have peer support schemes, and/or contact with local services and support groups.